lakehq/sail/README.md

 git clone git@github.com:apache/spark.git opt/spark
 ```

-Run the following command to patch the Spark project and set up the Spark environment.
+Run the following command to patch the Spark project and set up the Python virtual environment for Spark.
 You need to make sure the Spark directory is clean before applying the patch.

 ```bash